The Pacifica Synod’s Work toward Equity, Diversity & Inclusion

 Terri Robertson – email@example.com

-If you would like to become involved in multicultural ministry and anti-oppression work, please contact the chair of the Equity, Diversity and Inclusion Working Group, Pastor Lara Martin at firstname.lastname@example.org.
+If you would like to become involved in multicultural ministry and anti-oppression work, please contact one of the co-chairs of the Equity, Diversity and Inclusion Working Group, Pastor Lara Martin at firstname.lastname@example.org.

 Take the ELCA’s Anti-Racism Pledge Today!